Fawley Power Station

 Fawley operated as an opted out station under the Large Combustion Plant Directive (LCPD).
 This meant it had 10,000 hours to operate between 1 January 2008 and 31 December 2015.
 Although the main units at this power station have closed as a result of the LCPD, the station has retained 70 MW of existing open cycle gas turbine generation.

-We are considering a range of options for the future of the site, and in June 2011 we announced that we were investigating the possibility of developing a new distillate oil-fired open cycle gas turbine (OCGT) plant at our Fawley site.
-We have decided not to progress these plans at present but continue to review our options for the site.
+In June 2011 we announced that we were investigating the possibility of developing a new distillate oil-fired open cycle gas turbine (OCGT) plant at our Fawley site.
+We have decided not to progress these plans but continue to review our options for the site.
 For more information click here.